ANDungeons/Bonsai/README.md

 # Bonsai

-__Koch ideas__
-* Be able to standardize plots easily
-  * Set colorscheme
-  * Line/point style
-  * Add error bars
-  * Resize
-  * Set axis values
-  * Double y-axes
-  * Highlight certain data points or lines
-* Manipulate data
-  * Be able to import new data and handle it accordingly
-  * Change which data is being used (i.e., plot X vs Y, or X vs Z)
-  * Tell which data goes to which axis
-    * Multi-axis plots
-    * Error bars
-  * Filter data
-    * Have move stringent filters (i.e., if max in some set, only use that set)
-  * Envelope over data (this is kind of getting into postprocessing than solely plotting)

-__Hoagland Thoughts__
 * Data Stuctures
   * Primary data in a large multi-dimensional DataFrame
     * Multiple columns of "independent" descriptive data